SF ZERO WASTE INITIATIVES

 San Francisco is a progressive city when it comes to mandating recycling and composting initiatives.
 We work closely with city and state officials to develop legislation that benefits both the customer and the City’s sustainability goals.

-NEW!
 Refuse Separation Ordinance: Large Generators and Zero Waste Facilitators

 - The Refuse Separation Ordinance (No. 180646), effective July 1, 2019, requires that Large Refuse Generators in San Francisco have a recycling, composting, and trash audit every 3 years to ensure compliance with the City of San Francisco’s Mandatory Recycling and Composting Ordinance.